Vash the Stampede: Concept and creation

 Yasuhiro Nightow created Vash the Stampede.

 Trigun manga author Yasuhiro Nightow has stated that Vash's name was his own creation rather than references to bands he gave to other members from the cast.
 He developed Vash as having a serious personality with a childish side, and found him to be the most relatable of all his creations.
 To contrast Vash from the typical heroes in action films, Nightow portrayed him as a pacifist since he did not want his lead character to be a murderer.
 Throughout the story, Vash avoids killing enemies by disarming them and avoids inflicting mortal wounds during combat.
 His cheerful personality was used to highlight this trait with his catchphrase being: "Hey, sorry.
 Love and peace?"
 To emphasize that Vash is an experienced gunman, Nightow depicted him as having a strong eyesight that gives him a more precise aim.
 While making the series, he was surprised by Vash's popularity with Western readers.

 Comparing Vash's manga characterization with his anime persona, Nightow said his version does not have as many crushes on the women he meets.

-While Vash is the manga's protagonist, anime director Satoshi Nishimura used Meryl Stryfe as the main character.
-In the anime, she searches for the Humanoid Typhoon and initially does not believe it is Vash due to his childish behavior.
-To create suspense, writer Yōsuke Kuroda suggested that Vash would not shoot a bullet until the fifth episode, which causes Meryl to realize he is the famous gunman.
+To create suspense, writer Yōsuke Kuroda suggested that Vash would not shoot a bullet until the fifth episode.
+While the Vash from the early episodes was portrayed as comical, following episodes reveal a more deeper the character hides.
+Kuroda claims that Nicholas D. Wolfwood serves as both Vash's ally and rival at the same time whereas Million Knives' first appearance in the anime was used to tell the protagonist's backstory.
+Character designer Yoshimatsu Takahiro expressed appreciation for Vash's pacifist values.

 Vash's characterization in Stampede was created to give him a less experienced portrayal that rejects violence and through his character arc, learns to deal with it.
 His bounty and expressions are meant to portray him as younger than the original Vash with the first arc's ending highlighting his transformation into the classic Vash with his design acting as symbolism to it.
+Takei wants the narrative to focus on the depths of Vash which lead to more scenes about his backstory.
+Takei stated that while in the original manga and the previous anime adaptations the story is always centered around Vash, in Trigun Stampede they "really want to focus on the depth of Vash", so they decided to focus on his origin, memories, and the time he spent with Rem and Knives.
+Stargaze grabs the same character according to Director Masako Sato who wanted to portray as a person who cannot be truly righteous.
+He further wanted to keep pointing the differences between him and his brother while also exploring his sensitive side the more episodes air.